Generalized Graph Manifolds, Residual Finiteness, and the Singer Conjecture: Abstract

 \section{Abstract}

-We prove the Singer conjecture for extended graph manifolds and pure complex-hyperbolic higher graph manifolds with residually finite fundamental groups.
-In real dimension three, where a result of Hempel ensures that the fundamental group is always residually finite, we then provide a Price type inequality proof of a well-known result of Lott and L\"uck.
+We use Price type inequalities to give a geometric proof of the Singer conjecture for extended graph manifolds and pure complex-hyperbolic higher graph manifolds with residually finite fundamental groups.
+In real dimension three, where a result of Hempel ensures that the fundamental group is always residually finite, we obtain a new proof of a well-known result of Lott and L\"uck.
 Finally, we give several classes of higher graph manifolds which do indeed have residually finite fundamental groups.